-You can add additional prospects by clicking on the +Add button located below the Organic Search, Competitors, Mentions and Manual Upload sections.
+You can add additional prospects by clicking on the +Add button located in the boxes listing each type of prospect.

-When you choose to add by Organic Search, you’ll be given the choice to add advanced search operators to your keywords.
+When you choose to add prospects based on Keywords, you’ll be given the choice to add advanced search operators to your keywords.
 These operators give you even more flexibility to specify your search and find the exact prospects you need.

 To add ideas from Mentions, you can enter up to 5 keywords that represent your brand name being mentioned by another website or blog on the Internet.

-You can quickly gather new prospects by clicking on the blue “update prospects” button in the top right, directly next to the export tab.
+You can quickly gather new prospects by clicking on the green “update prospects” button in the top right, directly next to the export tab.
 This will allow you to update your prospects based on your current campaign settings.
-Or, you can restart the tool to get rid of all of the prospects in your table and start afresh link building campaign with all new settings.
+Or, you can restart the tool to get rid of all of the prospects in your table and start a fresh link building campaign with all-new settings.

 After sending the prospects you want to pursue to the In Progress tab, you’ll want to head to the next step of your workflow: Link Building Email Outreach.